-Applicants must complete an Early Years Application form for St Adrian's Catholic School and Nursery and a governors' Supplementary Information Form (SIF) available from the school office and school website.
-The information provided is used by governors to apply admission criteria in the event of oversubscription.
+Applicants must complete an Early Years Application form for St Adrian's Catholic School and Nursery available from the school office and school website.
+The information provided is used by Governors to apply admission criteria in the event of oversubscription.

-.
-The SIF and Early Years Application Form should be completed in full and returned to the Head Teacher at the school by post or by hand by the published closing date.
-For a Catholic child a baptismal certificate is required - without this the child will be considered to be non-Catholic.
+The Early Years Application Form should be completed in full and returned to the school by post or by hand by the published closing date.
+For a Catholic child, a baptismal certificate is required - without this the child will be considered to be non-Catholic.